-The Minister will make the final decision on the prize recipients, taking into account the recommendations of the committee and the availability of program funds.
+The Minister will make the final decision on the prize recipients, taking into account the recommendations of the Science Teaching Prizes Committee and the availability of program funds.

 The Minister's decision is final in all matters, including:

 - the approval of prize recipients - the prize money to be awarded.